 The most secure way to store JWTs

-There are two common ways to store JSON Web Tokens (JWTs).
-The first way is to store it in an HTTP-only cookie, and the second via a JavaScript storage mechanism such as Local Storage.
+There are two common methods for storing JSON Web Tokens (JWTs).
+The first method is to store them in an HTTP-only cookie, while the second method uses a JavaScript storage mechanism like Local Storage.

-The HTTP-only cookie method prevents Cross Site Scripting (XSS) attacks, but it is vulnerable to Cross Site Request Forgery (CSRF) unless properly dealt with.
-On the other hand, storing JWTs in Local Storage makes the token vulnerable to XSS.
+The HTTP-only cookie method helps prevent Cross Site Scripting (XSS) attacks, but it can be vulnerable to Cross Site Request Forgery (CSRF) if not handled correctly.
+In contrast, storing JWTs in Local Storage exposes the token to XSS attacks.

-What if there is a third way that is always secure?
+What if there is a third method that is always secure?

-The idea is to store the JWT in the service worker in a variable.
-As a service worker is a special type of web worker, external scripts cannot access the variable.
-This protects the JWT from XSS attacks.
-Furthermore, since service workers cannot be activated by scripts from different origins, CSRF is not possible.
-These two properties make the service worker a good place to put the token in.
+The idea is to store the JWT in a variable within the service worker.
+Since a service worker is a special type of web worker, external scripts cannot access this variable.
+This setup protects the JWT from XSS attacks.
+Additionally, because service workers cannot be activated by scripts from different origins, CSRF attacks are not possible.
+These two features make the service worker an ideal location for the token.

-To make this authentication flow work, you will first need an authentication endpoint that sends back a JWT when the user submits their credentials.
+To implement this authentication flow, you will need an authentication endpoint that returns a JWT when the user submits their credentials.

-The moment the browser receives the response, it will go through the service worker first.
-Here, the service worker will retrieve and store the JWT as a variable.
-The main browser script should not have access to this JWT, and only know if authentication was successful or not.
+When the browser receives the response, it will first go through the service worker.
+The service worker will then retrieve and store the JWT as a variable.
+The main browser script should not have access to this JWT; it should only know whether the authentication was successful.

-Let's suppose we have an endpoint /login that would authenticate a user's account credentials and send back a JWT in its body, this is what your service worker will look like:
+For example, let’s consider an endpoint /login that authenticates a user’s credentials and returns a JWT in the response body.
+Here is what your service worker will look like:

 const authUrls = ['/login'];